 Instead, all we get are achievements, which are unlocked by those collectors willing to spend lots of money to either buy packs in hopes what’s obtained is enough, or trading with others.
 It’s almost like playing the stock market, but the only difference is that you’re not losing your shirt over any loss.
 People with money to burn loves the gamble.

 But what I find with these types of products is that unless owners can flaunt the product in the real world–like as a screensaver–not everyone will know what you own.
-NFTs that are artwork are sometimes put on display, and one would need a digital display to flaunt this type of collectable.
+NFTs that are artwork are sometimes put on display, and one would need a digital screen to flaunt this type of collectable.

 Currently, the beta release doesn’t offer a means to convert the digital collectible to real currency should a buyer decide to cash in.
 One feature that I can’t find is how much money I have left in the wallet and a spreadsheet listing the values of all the cards in one easy to look at chart.
 I can imagine down the road the possibility of trading money in for an actual CMON product, so that gamers have something tangible than imaginary to hold.